joinpursuit/Pursuit-Core-iOS/units/unit03/lesson-08-post-requests/README.md

 Get an API key from [Meetup](https://secure.meetup.com/meetup_api/key/)

+**Meetup API Key**
+This is the easiest way to get started using the API.
+Simply access your API Key and append it to any request.
+The request's authorization will be based on your key.
+Remember that an API key is your personal secret key to access the Meetup API.
+Do not share or publish this private token.
+Do not access the Meetup API using an API key that does not belong to your account.
+To make requests on behalf of another user, use OAuth instead.

+Please Note: When using the Meetup AP Key, you're making requests on behalf of your account.
+So you will need meetup events in your calendar to get relevant information.

 ### 1. API Keys

 An API Key is useful for ensuring that a single user doesn't make too many querries.
 This is userful, but does not provide for a strong level of security.